 In all program areas, CFF wants to see good program design, clear measurements for success, and incorporation of evaluation.
 The Foundation wants to know what will be different, not just what was done.

-CFF will only fund nonprofit organizations.
+CFF only funds nonprofit organizations.
 CFF will consider a grant for general operating support for an organization that meets Foundation criteria.
 While the Foundation has funded capital projects in the past, it prefers applications for programmatic or general support.
+We invite very few new organizations to submit proposals annually.

 What The Foundation Does Not Fund